TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 8/2 Chronicles 8.16.md

 ---

-Now all the work of Solomon was prepared unto the day of the foundation of the house of Jehovah, and until it was finished.
-[So] the house of Jehovah was completed.
+Now all the work of Solomon was prepared to the day of the foundation of the house of Yahweh, and until it was finished.
+[So] the house of Yahweh was completed.